metamorph-inc/openmeta-mms/docs/domains/fea/fea_create_openmeta_component.rst

    MaterialContents\_Back, ... etc"

-After completing these steps, your component should be ordered like the follwoing image.
+After completing these steps, your component should be ordered like the following image.

-... note:: Decending order is important here as it will make later steps much more intuitive.
+.. note:: Decending order is important here as it will make later steps much more intuitive.

 .. figure:: images/IMAGE5.png